danielefongo/yson/README.md

 ### Custom usage

-The `Yson.GraphQL` object exposes two methods:
+The `Yson.Schema.GraphQL` object exposes two methods:
 - `&describe/0`, to build the object description.
 - `&resolvers/0`, to build the object resolvers tree.